Paul Ingrassia (lawyer)

-Paul J. Ingrassia (born May 13, 1995) is an American attorney.
-In the second Trump administration, Ingrassia has served as a deputy general counsel of the General Services Administration since November 2025, and as White House liaison to the Department of Homeland Security from February 2025 to November 2025 and to the United States Department of Justice from January to February 2025.
+Paul J. Ingrassia (born May 13, 1995) is an American attorney who has served as the acting general counsel of the General Services Administration since December 2025.
+Ingrassia has additionally served as the deputy general counsel of the General Services Administration since November 2025.
+He served as the White House liaison to the Department of Homeland Security from February to November 2025 and to the United States Department of Justice from January to February 2025.

 Ingrassia studied mathematics and economics at Fordham University.
 After graduating from Cornell Law School in 2022, he worked for the National Constitutional Law Union and for attorney Joseph D. McBride.
 Ingrassia's Substack page has been cited by President Donald Trump on several occasions; in January 2024, Trump repeated Ingrassia's false claim that Nikki Haley was ineligible to serve as president.
 Ingrassia also provided legal representation for the Tate brothers amid their investigation for sex trafficking.

 In January 2025, Emil Bove, the acting deputy attorney general, named Ingrassia as the White House liaison to the Department of Justice.
-Amid a dispute with Chad Mizelle, attorney general Pam Bondi's chief of staff, Ingrassia was reassigned to the Department of Homeland Security the following month.
+Amid a dispute with Chad Mizelle, Attorney General Pam Bondi's chief of staff, Ingrassia was reassigned to the Department of Homeland Security the following month.
 In May, Trump nominated Ingrassia to be special counsel of the United States.
-His nomination was withdrawn in October after Politico published offensive remarks on race and Nazism that Ingrassia had allegedly texted.
+His nomination was withdrawn in October after Politico published offensive remarks on race and Nazism that Ingrassia had allegedly texted, along with racial posts on his public social media account.
+He was appointed the deputy general counsel of the General Services Administration the following month and the agency's acting general counsel in December.

 Early life and education

 Paul J. Ingrassia was born on May 13, 1995.
-Ingrassia attended Bayport-Blue Point High School in Bayport, New York, and graduated from Fordham University with a degree in mathematics and economics.
+Ingrassia's mother is a real-estate broker on Long Island.
+He attended Bayport-Blue Point High School in Bayport, New York, and graduated from Fordham University with a degree in mathematics and economics.
 He graduated from Cornell Law School in May 2022.
 Ingrassia served as the senior online editor of the Cornell Journal of Law and Public Policy.
+According to Politico, three of Ingrassia's former classmates described him as "quiet and closely guarded".